sankalpaacharya/sankalpa.info.np/src/content/posts/My Developer Workflow.md

 <img src="https://i.imgflip.com/9jiw26.jpg"/>

 ### [i3](https://i3wm.org/)
-I3 is a tiling [window manager](https://wiki.archlinux.org/title/Window_manager), unlike gnome desktop environment or windows.
-In i3 your windows are not floating around but rather take the full space of the screen and tile to each other.
+I3 is a tiling window manager - a specialized type of window management system that automatically arranges windows in non-overlapping tiles.
+This is fundamentally different from traditional desktop environments like GNOME or Windows, where windows typically float and overlap freely.
 <img src="https://i.imgflip.com/9jj5d4.jpg">

 Since i3 is just a window manager and not a desktop environment, it doesn't come with a lot of things by default.
 You don't get a beautiful status bar where you can increase and decrease the volume and brightness, no quick UI to connect to wifi, or application launcher showing application icons.